 Oatmeal chocolate chip cookies are even more amazing when shaped into fun holiday treats!
 Get ready for a party and decorate these coconut oil cookies with spider web icing!
 To make it even easier, bake them in a muffin pan or cake pan!

 There is something profound about end of the day bedtime chats with your kids as you tuck them into bed.
 Sometimes they want to chat about what happened at school or about a story most recently read.
-Perhaps it is simply taking a ride in daddy’s truck that brings joy in a child’s eyes.
+Other times it is simply taking a ride in daddy’s truck that brings joy to their eyes.

 Today was a day there was bit joy in Chase’s eyes.
-Chase volunteered at Touch a Truck which is a big fundraising event for PEP in Santa Barbara, CA. A 5 year old loves to have a job and for him getting tickets at the bounce house booth and stuffing those orange pieces of paper into a decorated coffee jar was winning!
+Chase volunteered at Touch a Truck which is a big fundraising event for PEP in Santa Barbara, CA. My five year old loves to be helpful and for him getting tickets at the bounce house booth and stuffing those orange pieces of paper into a decorated coffee jar was winning!
 It was done with enthusiasm, diligence and in perfect order.
-Why can’t we all be like this 5 year old with a job sometimes!
+Why can’t we all be like this with a job sometimes!

 As Chase was tucking into bed tonight I asked him, “What was your favorite part of today?”

-And with eyes lit up his answer was, “Helping people today (getting handed tickets and putting them in a container) and bouncing in the bounce house.”
-The order sequence that it popped in his head and out his mouth brings big joy!
+With his eyes lit up his answer was, “Helping people today (getting handed tickets and putting them in a container) and bouncing in the bounce house.”
+The order sequence that it popped in his head and out his mouth brings so much joy!
 We have been working hard on “the world does not revolve around you stages.”
+It was nice to see a little bit of thinking of others got through to him.

-The other week I started making these amazingly delicious oatmeal chocolate chip cookies that (wait for it again…bad mommy moment) that we would occasionally eat for breakfast.
-Why not they are packed with healthy coconut oil, oats and light in sugar?
-It is all healthy ingredients and about as much or less than those cereal bars bought from the grocery store.
+These amazingly decadent oatmeal chocolate chip cookies we not only eat for dessert, but for breakfast too!
+They are packed with healthy coconut oil, oats and light in sugar.
+It is all healthy ingredients and about as much or less sugar and carbs than cereal bars bought from the grocery store.

 In fact these cookies taste just like oatmeal raisin cookies, so if you like raisins swap out the chocolate morsels for dried fruit.